 - Annoying Arrows: Averted.
 A single arrow to the shoulder is enough to grievously injure Abbot Cellach but he manages to get back up and continue through sheer force of will.

-- Arbitrary Skepticism: At their first meeting, Brendan correctly recognizes that Aisling is a "fairy".
+- At their first meeting, Brendan correctly recognizes that Aisling is a "fairy".
 When Aisling later warns Brendan of Crom Cruach, he dismisses it as "pagan nonsense".
 The irony that lies in saying that to a fairy escapes him.
 Possibly justified in that, living most of his life at an Abbey, he can accept a minor supernatural being like a fairy, but cannot accept a being that is supposed to be a god, when in his mind there is only one God.

 - Arrows on Fire: The Vikings are fond of these.

 - Art Initiates Life: How Brendan beats Crom Cruach.